 I wasn't the only one seeking a connection.
 Peter Hyams, a director at MGM/UA, wanted to stay in touch with Clarke via computer during the writing of the 2010 script.

 Below I'll reproduce the future chapter of The Silicon Jungle, "As the Jungle Thickens (AKA the Great Modeming)."
-I'll also supply a 1995 update of at least some elements of the story and tell what happened to Eric Meyer, the young hacker and amateur radio operator who played a role in this little adventure.
+I'll also update you on at least some elements of the story--for example, on Eric Meyer, the young hacker and amateur radio operator who played a role in this little adventure.
 Finally I'll provide links to some excellent material on Clarke.
 You might want to read the chapter first without worrying about the links in the main text itself; I wrote it as a narrative to be read in sequence in a sitting or two.
 Yes, I've included "bookmarks," so you can return to your earlier place without much fuss--just remember what "Part" you were reading.

 Thanks for stopping by!